 Seattle residents can reduce capital gains tax liabilities with exemptions and deductions.
 A major exemption is the primary residence exclusion, which reduces home sale capital gains.
 If they meet ownership and residency requirements, individuals can exclude up to $250,000 of gain on the sale of their personal residence ($500,000 for married couples filing jointly).

 This exemption helps homeowners who have seen significant property value appreciation retain more of their sale proceeds.
 Other deductions can reduce capital gains taxation beyond the primary residence exclusion.
-Investment expenses like outright gifts can lower gain taxation.
+Investment expenses like outright gifts can lower capital gains taxation.

 Outright gifts under the annual gift exclusion can reduce the taxable estate and reduce capital gains tax when the recipient sells the assets.
 Another method is tax loss harvesting, where investors sell underperforming stocks or mutual funds at a loss to offset gains from other assets.
 This strategy balances gains and losses, reducing net capital gain taxes.